AllenInstitute/argschema/docs/index.rst

 The User Guide
 --------------

-This is where you should start to understand how to user argschema
+This is where you should start to understand how to use argschema

 .. toctree::
    :maxdepth: 2